ipset

 server smtp accept src "1.2.3.4 ipset:NAME1 ipset:NAME2" \

-dst not "ipset:NAME3 5.6.7.8 ipset:NAME4 10.1.2.3"
+"ipset:NAME3 5.6.7.8 ipset:NAME4 10.1.2.3" dst not

-The good thing about ipset is that you can manipulate the IPs without restarting the firewall.
-Just add or remove IPs or networks with the ipset command, and immediately the firewall will use the new IPs.
+the IPs without restarting the firewall.
+Just add or remove IPs or

-The bad thing is that the ipset collection must exist before activating the firewall.
-This is why FireHOL can initialize the ipset collections for you:
+before activating the firewall.
+This is why FireHOL can initialize the

 FireHOL is also smart enough to restore the ipsets after a reboot, before it restores the firewall, so that everything will work as seamlessly as possible.